 I visited Inoue Butsudan to learn more and to have a go at gold-leafing, one of the central crafts of the business.
 The shop itself is a pristine new building in the Japanese traditional modern style, fitting in perfectly with its older surroundings.
 Entering through the door facing the street, I find myself in the butsudan accessories department where the candles, incense and brass bells are arrayed.
-Mrs. Inoue comes out smiling from behind the counter a bows a welcome.
+Mrs. Inoue comes out smiling from behind the counter and bows a welcome.
 Shortly Mr. Inoue appears in his smart work clothes and takes me deeper into the shop to see the butsudan themselves.

 They’re truly extraordinary.
 The deeply lustrous acres of smooth lacquer on the sides contrast with the multiplicitous and intricate gold detail on the inside.
 The inside of the wardrobe is a simulacrum of a temple with steps, a balustrade, pillars, soffits, gables, and roof.
 Not forgetting, of course, an image of the Buddha.